maxsjolinder/go-peek/README.md

 # go-peek
-Tool for peeking at files on the portable executables(PE) format, such as .exe or .dll's.
+Tool for peeking at files on the portable executable(PE) format, such as .exe's or .dll's.

 #### Usage:
 ```